Skip to content

 Examples: Nginx, MySQL, Redis, etc.

-By enabling various built-in inputs in DataKit, you can directly start collecting relevant logs, such as Nginx, Redis, containers, ES.
+By enabling various built-in inputs in DataKit, you can directly start collecting related logs, such as Nginx, Redis, Containers, ES.

 Example: Nginx